- Publication 530 - Introductory Material

 The mortgage interest credit is intended to help lower-income individuals afford home ownership.
 If you qualify, you can claim the credit on Form 8396 each year for part of the home mortgage interest you pay.

 The MCC will show the certificate credit rate you will use to figure your credit.
-It also will show the certified indebtedness amount.
+It will also show the certified indebtedness amount.
 Only the interest on that amount qualifies for the credit.
 See Figuring the Credit , later.

 You must contact the appropriate government agency about getting an MCC before you get a mortgage and buy your home.
 Contact your state or local housing finance agency for information about the availability of MCCs in your area.